nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 *	`--metadata-table` – specifies the path to a comma separated samples metadata file with the group/treatment to be analyzed
 *	`--feature-table` – specifies the path to a tab separated samples feature table i.e. ASV or OTU table
 *	`--taxonomy-table` – specifies the path to a feature taxonomy table i.e. ASV taxonomy table
-*	`--group` – specifies the group column in metadata to be analyzed
+*	`--group` – specifies the group column in the metadata to be analyzed
-* `--samples-column` – specifies the column in metadata containing the sample names in the feature table
+* `--samples-column` – specifies the column in the metadata containing the sample names in the feature table
 * `--target-region`  – specifies the amplicon target region.
 Options are either 16S, 18S or ITS
 * `--remove-rare` - should rare features be filtered out prior to analysis?
 If set, rare feature will be removed
 * `--prevalence-cutoff` - If --remove-rare, a numerical fraction between 0 and 1.